mariecjl/virtual-drawer-gesture-recognition/README.md

 !
-CURRENTLY REQUIRES MACOS SYSTEM TO RUN WEBCAM-SPECIFIC FUNCTIONS// LINK TO YOUTUBE VIDEO: https://youtu.be/IvjkY0zC0rU
+CURRENTLY REQUIRES MACOS SYSTEM TO RUN WEBCAM-SPECIFIC FUNCTIONS

+LINK TO YOUTUBE VIDEO: https://youtu.be/IvjkY0zC0rU

 My project, Draw the World, is a gesture-controlled virtual drawing app using computer vision that allows the user to draw directly in their camera frame with built-in functionalities.
 These functionalities include allowing the user to draw with their pointer finger, select colors, toggle the pen (to switch drawing mode on or off), clear the canvas and take screenshots.
 This is a project primarily built off of OpenCV and MediaPipe Hands, with additional libraries such as NumPy and Time: these libraries provide the program the ability to recognize hand landmarks and process frames in real time.